Deltares/ra2ce/README.md

 ## Risk prioritization - to be implemented
 # Installation

 ## Config file

+## Testing

 # User input
 THe user needs to fill out the document to_fill_in.xlsx and has to choose for several options.
 Multiple analysis can be done: add another row with settings for the different calculations.
-Below is an overview of the user input variables
+Below is an overview of the user input variables.
+All relative paths are described in the Config file.

 ## analysis_name
 Name that you want to give to the analysis (output files will start with this name)